flaneurette/Health-Library/Documents/Leisure/Summer-Tips/README.md

 Sunscreen reduces the amount of UV radiation reaching the skin.

-You don’t need to bathe in it strategic use is often enough.
+You don't need to bathe in it strategic use is often enough.

 Some people maintain healthy, wrinkle-free skin well into middle age without regular sunscreen use.
 Genetics, sun habits, clothing, timing, and overall lifestyle often play a larger role than products alone.